rust-stuco/attendance/README.md

 ## Mailer Setup

-You can set the sender and CC'd email addresses in `config.toml`.
+In `config.toml`, you can set the sender, CC'd contacts, and email body.

 As of now, sender must use Gmail SMTP!
 Recipients and CC'd can be any.